mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 ### hue

-I have a couple of Hue Play lights and an Hue Iris set up behind and next to my desktop.
+I have a couple of Hue Play lights and a Hue Iris set up behind and next to my desktop.
 They talk to Home Assistant via Hue Bridge, which gives me the option to continue using the Hue App, or conveniently toggle scenes via API.

 I can list all the available Hue scenes with `hue`,  and pick one with `hue <scene>`.
-Again, the lights toggle immediately, giving you a perfect sense of being in control.
+Again, all of the around the desktop lights switch their color immediately, giving you a perfect sense of being in control.

 ```sh
 $ hue